 Statistics and Data Science is designed to introduce the student to the basic concepts of data collection, analysis of data, and experimental and survey design.
 Specific attention is paid to the use of professional statistical tools, such as spreadsheet software and the programming language R, and their use in understanding data from established sources and student-created surveys.
 Some of the topics studied are categorizing data, standard deviation and normal distributions, linear regression, randomness and simulations, survey design and sampling, inference testing, and data reporting.
-Throughout this course, there will also be a review of fundamental algebra skills designed to prepare students for a general math requirement at the college level.
 A TI-84+ CE graphing calculator is required.
-This course fulfills requirements for both Math and Science elective.
-See page 19 for more detail.
+This course fulfills requirements for both Math and Science electives.
+See page 18 for more details.

-- · Prerequisite: Algebra II with 70% or better - · Grade Level: 11, 12
+Prerequisite: Algebra II with 70% or better